bradyjoslin/encrypt-workers-kv/README.md

 1. Decrypt the input data using the AES-GCM key and the iv from the ArrayBuffer.
 1. Decode the decrypted value to a string.

-## Deploying

-Configure wrangler.toml with your account information.

-Create a new Workers KV namespace and add the configuration to wrangler.toml

-`wrangler kv:namespace create "ENCRYPTED"`

-Add the password for PBKDF2 as a Workers Secret

-`wrangler secret put PASSWORD`

-Deploy

-`wrangler publish`

 ## Functions

 <dl>